Finding Charney : Mississippi 1965

 Charney told me later that George had walked into the Freedom House while everyone was talking about it and said if a man and a woman are going to have sex, that’s just the way things are, it’s going to happen so stop talking about it.
 And people did.
 Especially those involved.

 The Reverend tried to work things out with her, apparently, but eventually she called the marriage off.
-Most of us had our craziness about liaisons.
-Charney, me and certainly Jr. Chinn.
-The Reverend had some powerful reasons apparently in his quest for manhood and in Morton, Mississippi.
+The Reverend was under a powerful confluence of people and events that night in Morton, Mississippi.